dylancoffey99/ET4028-IDS-Snort/README.md

 # ET4028-IDS-Snort
-A configuration of Snort rules for three different forms of attack on a machine.
+An individual assignment to configure Snort rules for three different forms of attack on a machine.

+### Grade: 14/15